mit-rss/wall_follower_sim/README.md

 ### 1. Running the Simulator

 First, open [`rviz`](http://wiki.ros.org/rviz) using the right-click menu in the NoVNC browser graphical interface (which can be accessed at http://localhost:6080/vnc.html?resize=remote after the docker container is started).
-Note that you must open `rviz` ***before*** you run the simulator for the map to appear (since the map only is published once when the simulator is started).

 Launch the [racecar simulator](https://github.com/mit-racecar/racecar_simulator) by running (from any directory):

     ros2 launch racecar_simulator simulate.launch.xml

+Note that you must open `rviz` ***before*** you launch the racecar simulator for the map to appear (since the map only is published once when the simulator is started).

 You should see a car in a map (walls are black, empty space is grey) and colorful points on that map representing lidar detections.

 ![The racecar in the starting position](https://raw.githubusercontent.com/mit-racecar/racecar_simulator/master/media/racecar_simulator_rviz_1.png)

-You can change the position of the robot by clicking the "2D Pose Estimate" button on top of rviz and placing the somewhere on the map.
+You can change the position of the robot by clicking the "2D Pose Estimate" button on top of rviz and placing the arrow somewhere on the map.

 **Note that the simulator does not simulate collisions, but the autograder will check that your car has not crashed.**